This post may contain affiliate links. Please read my disclosure.

 The photo above doesn't have foil on it so you can see how the batter looks in the cake pan and how the pan is positioned inside the Instant Pot insert.

-Slice and serve drizzled with honey and butter.
-You can even use the leftovers for
+Slice and serve drizzled with honey and butter as a side dish.

 Expert tips